Focusing on campus spaces, Andrew is able to give prospective students and parents a virtual tour of the facilities.

-Andrew Klotz, founder of Ontario-based LaunchListings, is one of a select few: He’s a Google Street View Trusted Photographer, providing the Business View service.
-Business View virtual tours are a unique offering, allowing people to discover and explore a restaurant, campus, shop and more using 360 degree Street View technology with their smartphones, tablets or desktops.
+Andrew Klotz, the founder of Ontario-based LaunchListings, is one of a select few: He’s a Google Street View Trusted Photographer, providing the Business View service.
+Business View virtual tours are a unique offering, allowing people to discover and explore a restaurant, campus, shop and more using 360 degrees Street View technology with their smartphones, tablets or desktops.

 Andrew started LaunchListings about 3 years ago when Google Street View just kicked off in Canada.
 He uses his unique skill-set in photography to provide interactive content for businesses that helps improve their discoverability on Google.
 Focusing on campus spaces, Andrew is able to give prospective students and parents a virtual tour of the facilities—a real feel for what goes on inside the doors.
 We asked Andrew what sets him and LaunchListings apart?
 Answer: His charm.

 Want to find out more?
 Meet Andrew Klotz of LaunchListings.